hdorgeval/playwright-fluent/README.md

 // so now you are ready to go by using the playwright API
 ```

-### Q: What can I do with the currently published npm package playwright-controller?
+### Q: What can I do with the currently published npm package playwright-fluent?

 The documentations: